LisaPleijt/DatascienceForSmartEnvironments/README.md

 - Filtered tweets

 The Tweets file contains all tweets harvested in 1.
 Get_Historic_Tweets.ipynb, and acts as input for 2.
 Sentiment_Analysis.ipynb.
 The Filtered tweets contains the tweets that have been processed in 2.
 Sentiment_Analysis.ipynb.
 It acts as input for 3.
-Twitter_Project_Visualizations.ipynb.
+Visualisations_Analysis.ipynb.

 Each notebook contains a short introduction and a discussion on the decisions made and problems encoutered in the process of writing the code.